brodycj/sclang/README.md

 STATUS: EXPERIMENTAL WITH NO GUARANTEES WHATSOEVER NEEDS MASSIVE CLEANUP & LIKELY NEEDS MASSIVE OPTIMIZATION, MULTI-THREADING NOT EXPECTED TO WORK

-HOW (DON"T ASK): Using cell-like data structures with strong RC references & weak RC references to manage data cell & data cell linkage lifetime - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS
+HOW (DON'T ASK): Using cell-like data structures with strong (A)RC references & weak (A)RC references to manage data cell & data cell linkage lifetime - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS

 MAJOR TODO ITEM IS TO SUPPORT `no_std` environment for EMBEDDED SYSTEMS

+BENCHMARKS ARE VERY ROUGH & LIKELY AFFECTED BY ADDITIONAL SCLang parsing overhead

 TO RUN TEST: